RyanHartje/coral/README.md

 Coral uses a number of open source projects to work properly:

+* [Flask] - A Web Frameworks for Python
+* [pymongo] - Mongo Bindings for Python
 * [Twitter Bootstrap] - great UI boilerplate for modern web apps
-* [Flask] - A Web Frameworks for Python
 * [jQuery] - a javascript library
 * [CKEditor] - a RTF themer for textarea that runs in javascript